 What Causes Enochlophobia?

-Enochlophobia, like any other type of phobia, is a learned irrational fear which can result from a traumatic experience.
+Enochlophobia, like any other specific phobia, is a learned irrational fear which can result from a traumatic experience.
+If you experience a negative situation while in a crowded space, you may develop this phobia.

-On top of that, experts believe that biological factors may also play a role in the development of phobias, as some people may be more vulnerable to certain stimuli.
+On top of that, experts believe that biological factors may also play a role in the development of phobias, as some people may be more vulnerable to certain stimuli that they perceive negatively.

 Just like any other type of phobia, enochlophobia is accompanied by a wide range of physical, cognitive, and behavioral symptoms such as: